kevinzhongxu/CasOligo/README.md

 # How the oligonucleotide-designing algorithm works?
 ***

-  * For a given 18S rRNA gene sequence in fasta format, the algorithm searches, at both forward and reverse DNA strand, the 20nt gRNA-target-sequence oligos that contain at PAM sequence for the recognition of CRISPR-Cas9 or CRISPR-Cas12a.
+  * For a given 18S rRNA gene sequence in fasta format, the algorithm searches, at both forward and reverse DNA strand, the 20nt gRNA-target-site oligonucleotides that contain at PAM sequence for the recognition of CRISPR-Cas9 or CRISPR-Cas12a.

-  * The algorithm predicts for each oligo the target range of microeukaryotes (protists and fungi).
+  * The algorithm predicts for each oligonucleotide the target range of microeukaryotes (protists and fungi).

-  * The algorithm also predicts oligo's target range among those closely related species or those high taxonomic groups of the host species.
+  * The algorithm also predicts oligonucleotide's target range among those closely related species or those high taxonomic groups of the host species.

-  * The prediction of the target range of gRNA-target-sequence oligo for host species and microeukaryotes, allows evaluating how good the gRNA could be in cleaving the 18S sequences of closely related host speices or host groups, and how good it is in the absence of cutting those of microeukaryotes.
+  * The prediction of the target range of gRNA-target-site oligonucleotide for host species and microeukaryotes, allows evaluating how good the gRNA could be in cleaving the 18S sequences of closely related host speices or host groups, and how good it is in the absence of cutting those of microeukaryotes.

 &nbsp;